-Because Alameda County has a strong network of safety-net programs for low-income mothers (and moms-to-be), but no such support for mid-income women.
+Because Alameda County has a strong network of safety-net programs for low-income parents (and parents-to-be), but no such support for mid-income individuals.
 So, mid-income families often get stuck in the middle and often don’t access important mental or physical health resources at all, or wait much longer than is ideal to get the help they need.
 We hope to eliminate or reduce that financial barrier to care for local moms.

 Thanks for asking.
 Well, there are a few ways:

-2) Then, another 15% – 30% of the cost of service is covered via donations, fundraisers, and certain classes/ groups (like our movie screenings, professional education events, breastfeeding support group, and LGBTQ Parents-and-Parents-to-Be Support Circle, for example)
+2) Then, we aim for 30 – 40% of the cost of service is covered via donations, fundraisers, and certain classes/ groups (like our movie screenings, professional education events, breastfeeding support group, for example)

-3) The family receiving the service contributes the remaining amount, effectively receiving saving 20% – 50% on out-of-pocket investments for Lactation Consultations, our First and Second-Time Moms Groups, and Childbirth Preparation Classes.
+3) The family receiving the service contributes the remaining amount, effectively receiving saving 30% – 50% on out-of-pocket investments for Lactation Consultations, our First and Second-Time Moms Groups, the This is Harder Than I Thought therapy group, and Childbirth Preparation Classes.

-* If there are insufficient funds from the donations, fundraisers, and classes the family can still receive the access the fund, though at a 20% reduced rate.
+* If there are insufficient funds from the donations, fundraisers, and classes we will try our best to see how we can help you still.

 BUT, WE DON” WANT THAT TO BE THE CASE!
 PLEASE JOIN US IN HELPING LIFT UP OUR COMMUNITY OF NEW PARENTS!